VirrageS/chirp/README.md

 ## Getting started (BACKEND)

 Install Go language: https://golang.org/doc/install (don't forget to set your GOPATH).

-Install postgresql client tools - will be required to run tests:

-    $ sudo apt-get install postgresql-client

-Install Go-lint - will be required for code formatting:

-    $ go get -u github.com/golang/lint/golint

 In order for backed to work you also need to have docker and docker-compose, see [Docker](https://github.com/VirrageS/chirp#docker)

 Now run